• LAUNCH YOUR DREAM

 a Bucket List in EgyptThe funny thing is I regard myself as pretty darned fearless.
 Could I be afraid of losing a life-long mystery?
 Or do I fear finally seeing for myself that although my birth mother and I are like two halves of a broken coin, nothing can ever bond us?

 It’s not enough to write a bucket list.
 You have to be willing to tend it; crossing things off and adding new challenges.
-I’ll be checking the weather reports this spring and when I don’t have to wear two pairs of sock and boots to walk the streets of Cheyenne, Wyoming, I’ll make my plans to cross one big thing off my bucket list in 2011.
+I’ll be checking the weather reports this spring and when I don’t have to wear two pairs of socks and boots to walk the streets of Cheyenne, Wyoming, I’ll make my plans to cross one big thing off my bucket list this year.

 Related Stories:

-• Dream Travel Bucket List and the Grand Canyon
+• Win Your Dream Trip with the Travel Bucket List Contest

 Filed Under: WRITE WITH US